Guadalcanal: Second World War

-To date, the only Coast Guardsman recipient of the Medal of Honor is Signalman 1st Class Douglas Albert Munro, awarded posthumously for his extraordinary heroism on 27 September 1942 at Point Cruz, Guadalcanal.
-Munro provided a shield and covering fire, and helped evacuate 500 besieged Marines from a beach at Point Cruz; he was killed during the evacuation.

-During the Battle for Guadalcanal, the Medal of Honor was also awarded to John Basilone who later died on Iwo Jima.
+To date, the only U.S. Coast Guardsman recipient of the Medal of Honor is Signalman 1st Class Douglas Albert Munro, awarded posthumously for his extraordinary heroism on 27 September 1942 at Point Cruz.
+Munro provided covering fire and helped evacuate 500 besieged Marines from a beach at Point Cruz; he was killed during the evacuation.
+During the Battle for Henderson Field, the Medal of Honor was also awarded to John Basilone, who was later killed in action during the Battle of Iwo Jima in 1945.

-After the war, American and Japanese groups have repeatedly visited Guadalcanal to search for remains of missing soldiers.
-Some 7,000 Japanese remain missing on the island, and islanders still bring the Japanese groups bones that the islanders say are those of unearthed Japanese soldiers.
+After the war, American and Japanese groups repeatedly visited Guadalcanal to search for the remains of missing soldiers.
+The bodies of some 7,000 Japanese troops remain missing on the island, and bones of unearthed Japanese soldiers have been unearthed into the 2010s.

-Post-war years
+Postwar years

 Immediately after the Second World War, the capital of the British Solomon Islands Protectorate was moved to Honiara on Guadalcanal from its previous location at Tulagi in the Florida Islands.
-In 1952 the High Commissioner for the Western Pacific moved from Fiji to Honiara and the post was combined with that of the Governor of the Solomon Islands.
-The airfield which was the cause of the fighting in 1942, and which became well known as Henderson Field is now the international airport for the Solomon Islands.
+In 1952, the high commissioner for the Western Pacific moved from Fiji to Honiara, and the post was combined with that of the governor of the Solomon Islands.
+The airfield which was the cause of the fighting in 1942, and which became well known as Henderson Field, is now the international airport for the Solomon Islands.
 It sits about five miles to the east of Honiara.

-The secondary airfield, known as "Fighter Two" is now the local golf course.
+The secondary airfield, known as "Fighter Two", is now the local golf course.